logicalclocks/feature-store-api/docs/hopsworksai/aws/upgrade.md

   </figure>
 </p>

-Depending on how big your current cluster, the upgrade process may take from 1 hour to a few hours until completion.
+Depending on how big your current cluster is, the upgrade process may take from 1 hour to a few hours until completion.

 !!! note
     We don't delete your old cluster until the upgrade process is successfully completed.